lunabenelfkih-dev/web4-assignment1-WebRTC/README.md

 ## Day 06 — Falling stuff logic

 Worked on a basic implementation for the falling stuff logic.
+I started from the AI generated code and adapted it to my needs.
+I played a bit with the speed and the amount of meteorites because i found that that was off.

+Then I also updated the loop from game.js to remove the bullets and meteorites from the arrays to prevent memory issues and lagging.
+There's no need for the array to keep all of them at all times.
+Bullets and meteorites should be removed when they go out of the screen.

 ### code from AI ( Gemini Pro )
 Here is the basic logic from AI that was later implemented into game.js.
 This code handles the initialization, movement, and drawing of the falling meteorites: